The enigma of Fermat's last theorem

 The hardest mathematical problem ever

 The beauty of the theorem lies in its simplicity, but the simplest postulates are often not the easiest to prove or even to accept.
 For 350 years mathematicians tried to prove or disprove his theorem without success.
-Euler to Gauss, Legendre to Liouville to Gallois all tried it without success.
+Euler to Gauss, Legendre to Liouville to Gallois everyone tried it without success.
 Mathematics history is replete with a chequered list of anecdotes on attempts made to prove this simple looking statement.

 Andrew Wiles finally cracks it